 Architectural Steelwork, Spaceframe Systems, All Glass

-Novum’s six distinctive lightweight structural products were developed to inventively solve demanding architectural challenges.
-The systems are typically fabricated in our own precision quality factories, architecturally finished and shipped compactly.
-The products share the basic principal of being mechanically fastened on site, hence achieving the tolerance required for direct cladding and often avoiding the need for secondary structure.
+Novum’s six distinctive lightweight structural products were developed to solve demanding architectural challenges.
+The systems are typically fabricated in our own ISO certified factories, architecturally finished and then shipped compactly.
+Each product shares the basic principal of mechanical fastening on site; hence, achieving the tolerance required for direct cladding and often avoiding the need for secondary structure, field welding and finishing.

-Typically featuring hidden fasteners, each system product has standard components yet is developed to be custom in application enhancing the range of forms, aesthetics, strengths and costs.
+Typically featuring hidden fasteners, each system product is developed custom in application, enhancing the range of form, aesthetics, strengths and costs.

 Novum Structural Systems fall into three categories:

 Architectural Steelwork: AES + BB Systems.
 Architecturally Exposed Steelwork is systemized per project and the Beam to Beam System features elegant mechanical framing methods.